yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 -QUPER works well in the four areas, Network access, Email, Video systems and Positioning.
 But there are still some challenges, like Difficult to identify differentiation and saturation breakpoints in Network access area, people may interpret the breakpoints differently in Email area, people spend too much time on applying QUPER and so forth.
 Other challenges were how to specify performance requirements that are quantifiable, representative of the “real world”, and under what conditions they should be fulfilled and specification of performance requirements.
 And during the interviews, one more challengs are proposed which is difficulties to identify the values of the differentiation and saturation breakpoints.

 -I leard a lot from this artcle.
 First is the real platform development process from Sony Ericsson.
-It comprisesthe roadmap extraction, selection of features on the roadmap, definition of initial scope, prioritizition and project priority for the platform project.
+It comprises the roadmap extraction, selection of features on the roadmap, definition of initial scope, prioritizition and project priority for the platform project.
 Second, I understand some concepts deeper like QUPER, PR(performance requirement), competitor analysis and so on.
 Third, each model and method may works well in somw aspects, we still need understand these model or method may lead some challenges.
 We should analyze if it worth to apply them.

 ####•A Case Study Evaluation of the Guideline-Supported QUPER Model for Elicitation of Quality Requirements